 - Understanding cash flow

 This is the first key component of financial planning.
 You must understand your cash flow, i.e. know how much you earn, how much money you can save and invest, and comprehend the relationship between your debts and assets.
+Everything has a role to play in your daily cash flow, from debt relief to asset preservation.
 It will be difficult to reach your financial goals if you are living beyond your means, so you need to take that into consideration.

 - Goal setting